cygni/cts2023-turn-cygnicator/README.md

 ### Expected results:

 When RIGHT/LEFT/HAZARD Button is pressed the corresponding leds should turn on/off with a frequency of 0.5 sec.
 Full periodicity of 1 sec.
-First button press will start the indicaton, second button press will stop the indicaton.
+First button press will start the indicaton, second button press will stop the indicaton, if it is the same button.
+If you switch from LEFT to RIGHT, then the lights should change from LHS to RHS and not turn of the indication completley.

+Example:

 ![alt text](img/button_switch.gif "step 5")

 ## Step 6: Brake button
-Brake indication is a very time critical feature and it is very important that the REAR leds are switch on as soon as the brake button is pressed, else it could lead to a disaster in the traffic.
+Brake indication is a very time critical feature and it is very important that the REAR leds are switched on as soon as the brake button is pressed, else it could lead to a disaster in the traffic.

 ![alt text](puml/png/step_6.png "Step 6 PUML")